ConsensusResearch/articles-papers/articles/article2.md

 Hit
 ---

-Our first goal is to produce a deterministic account-dependent `hit` value with fair distribution.
+Our first goal is to produce a deterministic `hit` value with fair distribution, which depends on the account.
-Do you remember `generationSignature :: ByteString` field in Block structure?
+Do you remember `generationSignature :: ByteString` field in the Block structure?
 There are two purposes for it:

 1. To link a block with a previous one.
 2. It is also being using to generate `hit`